klassijs/klassi-js/README.md

 ## Pre Installation

-<a>Please  Check that these applications are installed:
+<a>Please check that you have these applications installed on your PC/Mac:
 <li><a href="https://nodejs.org/">NodeJs</a></li>
 <li><a href="http://java.sun.com/javase/downloads/index.jsp">Java JDK</a></li>
 <li><a href="https://Atlassian.com/git/tutorials/install-git">Git</a> – You need to have an account on GitHub first</li>
 <li><a href="https://yarnpkg.com">Yarn</a></li></p>
-If not download and install with just the default configuration, it is enough for framework usage!
+If not, download and install them with just the default configuration, it is enough for framework usages.

 ## Installation